StatMixedML/XGBoostLSS/README.md

 gamlss        1.152746 1.625110
 ```

-Both CRPS and MAE indicate that XGBoostLSS provides more accurate forecasts than the othet two approaches.
+Both CRPS and MAE indicate that XGBoostLSS provides more accurate forecasts than the other two approaches.